 You can also use Rename-Item to change file extensions.

-If you want to change the extensions of multiple files at once, use a script like the following, which will change all txt file extensions to bak.
+If you want to change the extensions of multiple files at once, use the following PowerShell change file extension, which will change all txt file extensions to bak.
 The wildcard character (*) ensures that all text files are included.

 Get-ChildItem \Shared\*.txt | Rename-Item -NewName { $_.name -Replace '.txt','.bak' }